swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 If the `<saml2p:AuthnRequest>` message contains a `SignMessage` extension, the contents of this message MUST be assigned to the `userVisibleData` parameter (after necessary encoding).

 A BankID Identity Provider MUST only process `SignMessage` elements having their `MimeType` attribute set to `text`<sup>1</sup> .
 For any other values (`text/html` or `text/markdown`), the Identity Provider MUST respond with an error.
 If the `<saml2p:AuthnRequest>` message does not contain a `SignMessage` extension, the Identity Provider MUST assign a sensible default signature message to the `userVisibleData` parameter.
-How this message is constructed is the responsibility of the Identity Provider, but it MUST be obvious for the user who is the requesting party, i.e., the Service Provider that has ordered the signature operation<sup>2</sup>.
+How this message is constructed is the responsibility of the Identity Provider, but it must be obvious for the user who is the requesting party, i.e., the Service Provider that has ordered the signature operation<sup>2</sup>.
 > \[1\]: If the `MimeType` attribute is not set, `text` is the default value.
 >
 > \[2\]: For this purpose, the `<mdui:DisplayName>` element of the Signature Service’s metadata entry, is a good and generic choice.